oleg-vyalyh/BackendlessDataCollection/README.md

 #### `populate()`
 Only for **persisted mode**.\
-Forcibly populates current collection from the Backendless data table.
+Forcibly populates current collection from the Backendless data table (greedy initialization).
 If `isLoaded() == true`, do nothing.
 Under the hood it just iterate over remote table.

 #### `isLoaded()`
 Only for **persisted mode**.\